Student Support Services

 Ms. Eileen Wright, Director

-Friendly and helpful staff help students in finding books, journal articles, websites, and other resources they need for classes.
-Assistance is available by chat, email, phone, and in-person at the 2nd floor Ask Here Desk.
-Individual research consultations can be scheduled with a librarian by contacting the Ask Here Desk.
+Friendly library staff can help students find books, journal articles, and other resources they need for class.
+Assistance and individual research consultations are available by email, phone, and in person at the librarian desk at City College or the 2nd floor Ask Here Desk on University Campus.

 Copyright Warning